jbejjani2022/TimeSeriesClassification/README.md

-A simple baseline model for financial time series classification using random forests.
+This repo contains my experimentation with two simple baseline models for financial time series classification and forecasting tasks.
+I train a random forest classifier and an LSTM network on historical
+S&P500 closing price data and evaluate performance.